-X. Citation
+X. Citation Guidelines

-Check the Academic Resources link in the course menu of your Blackboard course to find the specific requirements and resources for formatting manuscripts and documenting various kinds of sources when submitting written work.
+Check the Academic Resources section of your Blackboard course (from the course menu, click Academic Resources) to find the specific requirements and resources for formatting manuscripts and documenting various kinds of sources when submitting written work.

 XI.
 SafeAssign®